French

 We strive to support and challenge all language learners in developing the thinking skills and confidence to consider themselves as ‘World Citizens’, who are part of a multicultural, mutually respectful world.
 The department is fully committed to developing strong, lifelong linguistic skills and encouraging a curiosity and interest in linguistics.
 Our ambition is for the pupils to have a love of languages; in doing this we nurture linguistic inquisitiveness and intrinsic motivation.

-The department is part of NCELP’s Modern Foreign Language Hub and learning is carefully planned to support progress of learners at both Key Stages.
-The pillars of language knowledge are phonics, vocabulary and grammar.
-Within our pedagogy, skill starts as structured, supported understanding and meaningful practice and gradually builds to freer production, in which learners can recall and manipulate a wider range of language to communicate meaning.
+The department was part of NCELP’s Modern Foreign Language Hub (now known as LDP) and learning is carefully planned to support progress of learners at both Key Stages.
+The pillars of language knowledge are phonics, vocabulary, and grammar.
+Within our pedagogy, skill starts as structured, supported understanding and meaningful practice, and gradually builds to freer production, in which learners can recall and manipulate a wider range of language to communicate meaning.
 We believe that pupils deserve to understand the ‘big picture’, how this links to the schema of the subject and importantly other subjects.
-The department endeavours to make learning languages fun and meaningful, providing many opportunities for both collaboration, independent work and a plethora of possibilities for spontaneous speech.
+The department endeavours to make learning languages fun and meaningful, providing many opportunities for both collaboration, independent work, and a plethora of possibilities for spontaneous speech.

 Progression is determined largely by the functions of grammar, and the frequency and usefulness of vocabulary and phonics.
 We aim to avoid introducing too much language too fast and progression is checked using a variety of assessment techniques.
 Presentation of new sound-symbol correspondences and vocabulary is followed by integrated revisiting and consolidation throughout KS3.